act65/turing-vs-scherbius/README.md

 ***

-Idea for game from Nick Johnstone (aka Widdershin). https://replit.com/@Widdershin/TuringVsScherbius#main.rb
+The idea for this game is from a friend (Nick Johnstone aka Widdershin). https://replit.com/@Widdershin/TuringVsScherbius#main.rb

 I have implemented his idea with some small changes;